 Disclaimer: Some PR Sample and Affiliate links – I have not been paid for this feature.
-PIN IT

 May was a mega beauty month for me, with lots of new favourite slotting into my routine, as well as the rediscovery of some older stars, which is why this’ll probably be quite a long post!